 In this new set-up you can finally deliver what makes your customer really happy and what he is willing to pay for.
 You have so much more influence on the quality and profitability of the product you’re delivering.
 And, you are making a valuable contribution to the circular economy.
 Pretty soon our politicians will understand that we have to change the Dutch rules so that building subsidies really help the circular economy and your entrepreneurship.

+Do you know how to build that new way and what you need?
 What exactly do you need as a contractor to grow into a specialized provider of fit-outs in the circular economy?
-Please, share your ideas below with us and ask your questions so that we can take new steps together.
+Share it in the comments below.